Contentful Privacy Notice

 The California Consumer Privacy Act (“CCPA”) has similar concepts: “business” (akin to data controller) and “service provider” (similar to data processor).
 For simplicity, when we talk about a “data controller”, we also mean a “business”.
 And when we talk about a “data processor” we also mean a “service provider”.

 Contentful is the data controller of personal data in the first broad category.
 This means that we decide for what purposes and how we process this data.
-Generally speaking, we use this data to further our legitimate business interests, for example to understand who our customers and potential customers are, what their interests in our services are, to manage our customer and supplier relationships.
+Generally speaking, we use this data for our legitimate business interests, for example to understand who our customers and potential customers are, what their interests in our services are, to manage our customer and supplier relationships.

 Personal data in the second category can be controlled by both our customers and us, each for their own purposes.
 When we process such data for purposes of providing services to our customers, we are the data processor and the customer is the data controller.
 This includes purposes such as customer support.
 When we process this data for example to manage the customer relationship and billing, or to understand how our services are used for product development purposes, we process this data for our own purposes and we are therefore the data controller.